 The colour of cushion cut diamonds is graded on a scale from D to Z, where D signifies a completely colourless stone and Z means an easily noticeable yellow or brown tint.

-The chart below provides a general guide for evaluating colour in cushion cut diamonds.
+The colour chart below provides a general guideline for evaluating colour in cushion cut diamonds based on carat weight.

 |< .50 ct.||D - G||H - I||J - K||L - M||> M|